API Reference

 async def rollback_db_session(connect: DBConnect) -> None:

-Rollbacks the active session, if there is one.
+Rollbacks the active session.

 close_db_session